Frederik Vesti: 2024

 In January 2024, it was announced that Vesti would be making his sports car racing debut in the European Le Mans Series for the 2024 season, racing in the LMP2 class alongside Alejandro García and Ferdinand Habsburg.
-Starting out the season in Barcelona with a 12th place, the #47 took their first podium with a second place in Paul Ricard.
+Starting out the season in Barcelona with a 12th place, the No. 47 took their first podium with a second place in Paul Ricard.
 After only scoring one point throughout the next three events, Vesti rounded out the campaign with third during the season finale in Portimão.
 Scoring two podiums throughout the season, Vesti finished ninth in the LMP2 standings with 34 points.

 Vesti also competed in his first 24 Hours of Le Mans that year with Cool Racing alongside Matt Bell and Naveen Rao.
 It did not go as planned as his car would suffer from a radiator problem early on and re-joined two laps down causing them to finish down in tenth in the LMP2 category.
 He also raced in the 24 Hours of Spa, but retired after 276 laps due to floor damage.